 Do you know why flight xxYYY is or was delayed?

 Flightradar24 in some cases receive advance delay information for some flights.
 But we don't have any information about reason for the delay.
 For all questions about delays please contact the airline or airport directly.
 Please read How it works for information about how Flightradar24 works.

 Flightradar24 and our support can't issue flight delay certificates.

 Is it possible to see history of flights on Flightradar24.com?

-Yes, press 'Playback' in sidebar to view global flight history from the last 7 days.
-You can also find history about individual flights and aircraft from the last 7 days in our aviation database.
+Yes, press 'Playback' in sidebar to view global flight history from the last 7 days (free version).
+You can also find history about individual flights and aircraft from the last 7 days (free version) in our aviation database.